gepbird/ymstnt-website/content/about/_index.md

 😶 **I have a fiery personality.** Sometimes, my wording may come across the wrong way, and I might unintentionally upset someone, - but it's never intentional.
 I'm working on being more mindful of this..

-🌐 **This website is my personal space,** where I'll share my projects, posts, and reviews.[^1] My other site, [ymstnt.com](https://ymstnt.com), is a collaborative project with my friend, hosted on our own server.
+🌐 **This website is my personal space,** where I'll share my projects, posts, and reviews.[^1] The other site, [tchfoo.com](https://tchfoo.com), is a collaborative project with my friend, hosted on our own server.
 There, we showcase our joint work and services, whether public or private.

 🔗 **The ymstnt.ovh domain is also mine**, and you'll find links to my social media profiles at the bottom of the page.
 Anything else you come aross is unrelated to me.[^2]